luomus/laji-map/README.md

 ## Options ##

+You can also pass any options that Leaflet accepts when initializing LajiMap.
+Setting Leaflet options after initialization doesn't work.

 Option                                          | Type                      |  Default                            | Description
 ------------------------------------------------|---------------------------|-------------------------------------|------------------------------------
 rootElem                                        | HTML elem                 | -                                   | The node where to mount.